bgrieco/EditLine/README.md

 Instead:
   - this configuration uses a config.h generated in Mac OS X.
   - To circumvene this problem, some files were altered from the original (check the commits).
 - It does not work with windows.
-Check the WinEditLine project instead. (link will be updated)
+Check the WinEditLine project instead : https://github.com/bgrieco/WinEditLine

 ## Updates and Releases
 Even though I ported EditLine to work with CMake, I have no intent in supporting it or updating it so that it matches the original version.